daniii-777/ELK-Stack/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- -Both beats are described as lightweight shippers, and while their functions differ, they are both imperative for the delivery and supervision of log files.
+Filebeat is constantly either retrieving log files, scanning the location of such logs, or shipping them out.
+So while filebeat is in charge of centralizing the data, metricbeat focuses on the statistics surrounding the system and services running.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: